cheahjs/bravefrontier_data/README.md

 bravefrontier_data
 ==================

-Holds extracted data for the game Brave Frontier (Global)
+Holds extracted data for the game Brave Frontier (Global and JP)

 #List of extracted data